utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/defining-an-api.md

     url: "https://blog.postman.com/build-better-apis-using-the-new-and-improved-api-builder/"
 ---

 You create the structure of your API using the _API definition_.
 The API definition can consist of one or multiple files.
-If your API doesn't have a definition, you can import a definition or start with a boilerplate sample definition.
+If your API doesn't have a definition, you can generate an example definition, import a definition, or add a definition from a connected repository.

 > Postman supports OpenAPI (versions 1.0, 2.0, 3.0, and 3.1), RAML (0.8 and 1.0), protobuf (protocol buffer) (2.0 and 3.0), GraphQL, or WSDL (1.0 and 2.0) definitions.
 OpenAPI definitions can be JSON or YAML.
 RAML definitions must be YAML.
 Protobuf definitions are `.proto` files.
 GraphQL definitions can be JSON or GraphQL SDL.
 WSDL definitions must be XML.